Contact Us 1-800-596-4880

 Many DataWeave modules require an explicit import directive in the expression.
 Only the Core module doesn’t require this directive.

-For example, if you don’t import the String module to which this function belongs, the function camelize( "hello world") produces an error Unable to resolve the reference of 'camelize'.
+For example, if you don’t import the string module to which this function belongs, the function camelize( "hello world") produces an error Unable to resolve the reference of 'camelize'.

 <set-payload value='#[ camelize( "hello world")]' doc:name="Set payload" doc:id="vyvcds" />

-The expression builder identifies the error.
+Expression Builder identifies the error.
 For example:

 'Import required' error